 There are three significant advantages of synthetic diamonds.
 The first is the price.
-At minimum, synthetic diamonds sell for 10% less than their natural equivalent, but the savings are usually much greater.
+At a minimum, synthetic diamonds sell for 10% less than their natural equivalent, but the savings are usually much greater.
 On average they are 30% less expensive, and the savings can reach up to 50%.

-The second advantage of synthetic diamonds is the quality.
+The second advantage of synthetic diamonds is quality.
 Natural colorless, flawless diamonds are extremely rare.
 Synthetic diamonds are created from perfect pieces of other diamonds, thus have fewer flaws.